sprucelabsai/developer.spruce.ai/README.md

 ## Automation

 Lets say there is an entrepreneur named Becca.
 She loves fashion.
 So, she decided to open a [men's head-to-toe boutique](https://spruce.me).
 She loves it.
 But, do you know what she didn't expect?
 That she'd be spending so much time doing boring admin work.
-So
+Automation is a way to take the things a machine can do better and deligate them to a machine!
+These are things like checkout, reports, schedule management, etc.

 ## Augmentation